rudneir2/Security-Review-draft/README.md

 # Security Review (draft) v0
 Initial draft for the Microsoft Security review, with a focus on Azure, before it is added to the FT Wiki page.

+## Table of Content

+1. Introduction
+2. Introduction to the Security Approaches
+3. Why Security approaches matter to Security Review?
+4. Let's put our hands-on
+5. How to collect the right information to have a great Security Review recommendation
+6. What diagrams and information are most important to start your security review?
+7. How to document the IT customer environment
+8. Where to go to start providing Security recommendations (how to do it)
+9. Writing the recommendations
+10. How to share the Recommendations with customer
+11. Next steps after deliver recommendations to customer
+12. FAQ

 ## 1. Introduction

 Security Review in a Microsoft public cloud environment can involve not only Azure public cloud but also an on-premises environment and or another public cloud environment vendor, having a hybrid environment.